Leadership Skills for MedTech Founders and CEOs

 Sheth methodically tied each core startup challenge to specific elements of the sage mindset:

-Investor engagement: Empathize to build authentic relationships; Navigate to inspire with vision rather than only data; Explore to understand what truly matters to investors.
+To engage investors effectively, use the Empathize power to build authentic relationships.
+Utilize Navigate to inspire with vision rather than just data.
+Finally, employ Explore to understand what truly matters to investors.

-Team building and motivation: Activate and Navigate to align the team, Empathize to delegate and build trust (including self-compassion to avoid trying to do everything alone).
+Utilize Activate and Navigate to align the team.
+Use Empathize to delegate effectively and build trust, including self-compassion to avoid trying to do everything alone.

-Balancing strategy and execution: The interplay of Navigate and Activate powers is fundamental to this.
+The interplay of Navigate and Activate powers is fundamental to achieving this balance.

-Preventing burnout: Empathize (self-care), Activate (prioritization), plus the sage perspective to reframe stress and setbacks constructively.
+Incorporate Empathize (self-care), Activate (prioritization), and the sage perspective to reframe stress and setbacks constructively.

 Building Sage Muscles: Micro-Practices and Neuroplasticity

 Awareness alone isn’t enough—change occurs through new habits.
-Sheth shared simple “micro-mindfulness” exercises, such as a 30-second focused breathing or tactile anchor (rubbing thumb and forefinger together), which can interrupt negative rumination and reinforce sage wiring.
+Sheth shared simple “micro-mindfulness” exercises, such as a 30-second focused breathing or tactile anchor (rubbing thumb and forefinger together).
+These can interrupt negative rumination and reinforce sage wiring.
 He referenced neuroscience: just as physical muscles grow through repeated reps, so do these brain circuits, thanks to neuroplasticity.

 Resources and Community